uhh very cool game for cdww

 smoothVelX *= 0.96;

-Multiplies velocity by 0.96 each frame, gradually reducing it to zero when the mouse stops moving (4% decay per frame)
+Multiplies smoothVelX by 0.96 each frame, reducing it by 4% per frame—this makes the velocity slowly decay to zero when you stop moving

 smoothVelY *= 0.96;